-Consumer rights

-If you buy goods from us, we have a legal obligation to supply goods that are in conformity with the contract.
+Model term Rationale / comments Consumer rights If you buy goods from us, we have a legal obligation to supply goods that are in conformity with the contract.
 This may seem obvious, but there is a legal requirement to state this.
 If goods are faulty, the processes and timescales above under 'Cancellation and returns' do not apply, and we will deal with the problem according to your consumer buying rights.
-If you think there is a problem with goods purchased from us, please contact (state preferred mechanisms for consumer to make enquiry).

-Various legal rights automatically apply (for example, goods must be of satisfactory quality and as described) and 14-day timescales applicable in relation to no-fault cancellation do not apply.
-Further information can be found in 'Selling and supplying goods'.

-After-sales service and codes of conduct

-- # We offer the following after-sales service: (state services offered). - # We subscribe to the following code of conduct: (state details). - # Goods sold by us are subject to the following warranties: (state details). - # We will agree to submit unresolved disputes to the following 'alternative dispute resolution' (ADR) scheme: (state details).

-These provisions do not affect, and are in addition to, your legal buying rights (see 'Consumer rights' above).
+If you think there is a problem with goods purchased from us, please contact (state preferred mechanisms for consumer to make enquiry) Various legal rights automatically apply (for example, goods must be of satisfactory quality and as described) and 14-day timescales applicable in relation to no-fault cancellation do not apply.
+Further information can be found in 'Sale and supply of goods'.
+After-sales service and codes of conduct we offer the following after-sales service (state services offered) we subscribe to the following code of conduct (state details) goods sold by us are subject to the following warranties (state details) we will agree to submit unresolved disputes to the following 'alternative dispute resolution' (ADR) scheme (state details) These provisions do not affect, and are in addition to, your legal buying rights (see 'Consumer rights' above).
 You must comply with the consumer rights requirements above.
-You may also offer additional services that go beyond these statutory rights through after-sales, codes of conduct or warranties.
+You may also offer additional services that go beyond these statutory rights through aftersales, codes of conduct or warranties.
 Examples of relevant codes of conduct include trade association schemes and local trading standards approved trader schemes.
 ADR is a broad term covering schemes where disputes are resolved as an alternative to court action.

-Model cancellation form
+Model term Rationale / comments

+Model cancellation form, from the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 See 'Cancellation and returns' above.

 To (here the trader's name, geographical address and, where available, fax number and email address are to be inserted by the trader):

-I / We () hereby give notice that I / We () cancel my / our contract of sale of the following goods () / for the supply of the following service (),
+I/We () hereby give notice that I/We () cancel my/our contract of sale of the following goods () / for the supply of the following service (),

 Ordered on () / received on (),

 Name of consumer(s),

 Address of consumer(s),

 Signature of consumer(s) (only if this form is notified on paper),

 Date

 () Delete as appropriate

-This model cancellation form is taken from the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (see 'Cancellation and returns' above).

-Trading Standards

-For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.

-In this update

-This guidance has been separated from the now deleted 'Starting an online business' guide.
-The other part of that guide ('Am I in business?') is now also a separate guide.

-Last reviewed / updated: January 2025

-Key legislation

-- Electronic Commerce (EC Directive) Regulations 2002 - Consumer Protection from Unfair Trading Regulations 2008 - Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013

-Please note

-This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

-The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
-Information on changes to legislation can be found by following the above links and clicking on the 'More Resources' tab.

-© 2025 Chartered Trading Standards Institute

-Source URL:

-https://www.businesscompanion.info/focus/guidance-for-online-businesses/model-contract-terms
+More information

+Other guides in this Business in Focus series: